paraspell/docs/docs/api/xcmP.md

     'Content-Type': 'application/json',
   },
   body: JSON.stringify({
-    from: 'Parachain', // Replace "Parachain" with sender Parachain or Relay chain, e.g., "Acala"
+    from: 'Chain', // Replace "Chain" with sender Chain or Relay chain, e.g., "Acala"
-    to: 'Parachain', // Replace "Parachain" with destination Parachain or Relay chain, e.g., "Moonbeam" or custom Location
+    to: 'Chain', // Replace "Chain" with destination Chain or Relay chain, e.g., "Moonbeam" or custom Location
     currency: { currencySpec }, // Refer to currency spec options above
     address: 'Address', // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
     senderAddress: 'Address' //Replace "Address" with sender address from origin chain